 External Graduate Fellowships are fellowships sponsored and funded by organizations outside the university.
 Corporations, charitable foundations, and numerous other groups fund graduate fellowships.
 Some of these fellowships are won independently by students in national competitions; others are awarded directly to the colleges or programs, which then select student recipients.
-Students submitting applications for admission to graduate programs are considered for such awards as appropriate; no additional application forms are required.
-Our graduate students are supported on fellowships from the Department of Defense, Ford Foundation, National Science Foundation, Woodrow Wilson National Fellowship Foundation, to name a few.
+Students submitting applications for admission to graduate programs are considered for such awards as appropriate; no additional application forms are required. iSchool graduate students have been supported on fellowships from the Department of Defense, Ford Foundation, National Science Foundation, and the Woodrow Wilson National Fellowship Foundation, to name a few.
 In addition, several graduate programs sponsor fellowship programs jointly with federal agencies, such as the National Institutes of Health, NASA, and the National Institute of Standards in Technology.
+More information about currently available external fellowships can be found on the Scholarships, Fellowships, & Grants section of the iSchool webite.